caiocvelasco/project03-docker-dbt-DuckDB-from-postgres-to-s3-parquet/README.md

 dbt (Data Build Tool) is a development environment that enables data analysts and engineers to transform data in their warehouse more effectively.
 To use dbt in this project, follow these steps:

+1. **Install dbt**
-1. **Install dbt**: The Dockerfile and Docker Compose file will do this for you.
+  * The Dockerfile and Docker Compose file will do this for you.
-2. **Configure database connection**: The `profiles.yml` was created inside a `.dbt` folder in the same level as the `docker-compose.yml`.
-It defines connections to your data warehouse.
+2. **Configure database connection**
+  * The `profiles.yml` is located in a `.dbt` folder at `dbt_1_ingestion/.dbt/profiles.yml`.
+  * It defines connections to your data warehouse.
 It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`, so you should have one in the same level as the `docker-compose.yml` - as shown in the folder structure above.)
-3. **Install dbt packages**: Never forget to run `dbt deps` so that dbt can install the packages within the `packages.yml` file.
+3. **Install dbt packages**
+  * Never forget to run `dbt deps` so that dbt can install the packages within the `packages.yml` file.
+4. **Run DBT**
-4. **Run DBT**: Once dbt is installed and configured, you can use it to build your dbt models.
-Use the `dbt run` command to run the models against your database and apply transformations.
+  * Once dbt is installed and configured, you can use it to build your dbt models, which are SQL scripts that will be materialized in your data warehouse of choice.
+  * Use the `dbt run` command to run the models against your database and apply transformations.

-### PLEASE NOTE
-For this project, there are 2 (two) profiles.yml, which are exactly the same.
-However, the docker compose was created in a simplified manner, so it mounts the `.dbt` directory specific to `dbt_1_ingestion` into the container's root user's home directory (/root/.dbt).

-Therefore, when you run `dbt debug` inside any of the two dbt project folders (`dbt_1_ingestion` or `dbt_2_transformation`), dbt will look for the `profiles.yml` within the `dbt_1_ingestion`'s `.dbt` folder.
-Sorry for this, but it was just easier.

-* Thus, make sure to always update both `profiles.yml` and keep them exactly the same.